RubyLearning/blog/content/post/2011/07/27/how-can-we-develop-for-tomorrows-needs.md

 ---
-title: "How Can We Develop For Tomorrow's Needs?"
 author: James Schorr
+categories:
+- Beginners
+- Ruby
+- Ruby Masters
 date: 2011-07-27
 layout: post
 permalink: /2011/07/27/how-can-we-develop-for-tomorrows-needs/
+tags:
+- James M. Schorr
+- programming
 thesis_description:
-  - "James M. Schorr gives real-world tips on how to develop and cater to tomorrow's needs.."
+- James M. Schorr gives real-world tips on how to develop and cater to tomorrow's needs..
 thesis_keywords:
 - Programming, James M. Schorr
+title: How Can We Develop For Tomorrow's Needs?
 topsy_short_url:
-  -
-categories:
-  - Beginners
-  - Ruby
-  - Ruby Masters
-tags:
-  - James M. Schorr
-  - programming
+- null
 ---

 <div>
   <h3>
     How Can We Develop For Tomorrow&#8217;s Needs?